HugoLePicard/tutorial-triton-inference-server/README.md

 output_array = result.as_numpy("your_output_name_here")
 ```

-Key Components
+### Key Components

-- InferInput("sample", shape, dtype): Matches the model's config.pbtxt input name and shape.
+- `InferInput("sample", shape, dtype)`: Must match the name and shape declared in `config.pbtxt`.
-- .set_data_from_numpy(...): Loads the NumPy data into the request.
+- `.set_data_from_numpy(...)`: Loads the NumPy tensor into the request.
-- client.infer(...): Sends the request to a specific model.
+- `client.infer(...)`: Sends the inference request to a specific model on the server.
-- as_numpy(...): Extracts the output as a NumPy array.
+- `.as_numpy(...)`: Extracts the model's output as a NumPy array.

 Repeat the same logic for other models:

-- For the text encoder, input would be input_ids, output last_hidden_state.
+- **Text encoder:** Input → `input_ids`, Output → `last_hidden_state`
-- For the unet, inputs would include sample, timestep, and encoder_hidden_states.
+- **UNet:** Inputs → `sample`, `timestep`, `encoder_hidden_states`
-- For the vae decoder, input is sample, output is image.
+- **VAE decoder:** Input → `sample`, Output → `image`

-## Next Step: Stitching the Pipeline Together with BLS
+## Step 9 – Stitching the Pipeline Together with BLS

-Now that each component (text encoder, UNet, VAE encoder/decoder) is individually deployable and callable, we are ready to link them together into a single pipeline using BLS (Backend Lifecycle Scripting).
+Now that each component (text encoder, UNet, VAE encoder/decoder) is individually deployable and callable, we’re ready to link them into a single pipeline using **BLS (Business Logic Scripting)**.

-BLS lets you define a custom Python backend model that orchestrates multiple sub-model calls inside Triton itself — no need to call each model from your client manually.
+BLS allows you to define a custom Python backend model that orchestrates multiple sub-model calls directly inside Triton, no need for the client to manage them manually.

-We'll define a Python model under triton/models/pipeline_text_to_image/ and script the full inference logic using Triton's Python backend API.
+We’ll define a Python model under `triton/models/pipeline_text_to_image/` and script the full inference logic using Triton's Python backend API.

-Let’s build that next.
+---

-# A Minimal Stable Diffusion Pipeline (Client-Side)
+### A Minimal Stable Diffusion Pipeline (Client-Side)

-Before moving on to implementing the full pipeline using BLS (Backend Lifecycle Scripting) in Triton, which can be cumbersome and less developer-friendly, we recommend starting with a client-side implementation.
+Before implementing the full pipeline using BLS (which can be harder to iterate on), we recommend starting with a simple **client-side pipeline**.
+This makes testing and debugging much easier.

-## Why?
+#### Why?

-- Debugging and iteration are much faster on the client.
+- Faster iteration and easier debugging
-- You get complete control over the pipeline logic.
+- Full control over the pipeline logic in Python
-- You can test each model independently and ensure inputs/outputs align.
+- Ensures all inputs and outputs are aligned
-- Once everything works, you can port it step-by-step into Triton BLS with confidence.
+- Makes the later transition to BLS safer and more reliable

-## What This Looks Like
+#### What This Looks Like

-Instead of building an ensemble model or BLS backend right away, we call each model individually from the client in Python:
+Rather than building a BLS backend immediately, we call each model individually from the client:

-1. Text encoder:
+1. **Text Encoder**
-    - Call the text_encoder model to get the conditioning (encoder_hidden_states).
+   → Call the `text_encoder` model to generate `encoder_hidden_states`

-2. UNet loop:
+2. **UNet Loop**
-    - For each timestep in the denoising process, call the unet model with the current latent and conditioning.
+   → For each denoising timestep, call the `unet` with the latent + conditioning

-3. VAE decoder:
+3. **VAE Decoder**
-    - Call the vae_decoder model once at the end to decode the latent into an image.
+   → Call the `vae_decoder` once at the end to decode the latent into an image

-This mimics the structure of Hugging Face's StableDiffusionPipeline, but each model call is routed through Triton.
+This structure mirrors Hugging Face’s `StableDiffusionPipeline`, but each step is routed through Triton.

-## Minimal Implementation
+#### Minimal Implementation

-We rewrote a minimalist version of the StableDiffusionPipeline from the 🤗 diffusers library, keeping only the essentials to interface with Triton.
+We provide a minimal version of the pipeline that interacts with Triton, inspired by 🤗 `diffusers`, but stripped to the essentials.

-You can find the pipeline implementation here:
+Implementation:

 ```bash
 pipelines/ensemble.py
 ```

-To test if everything works end-to-end with your deployed models, run the following script:
+To test it end-to-end:

 ```bash
 ./scripts/run_ensemble_pipeline.py
 ```

-This will:
+This script will:

 - Load a prompt
-- Encode it with the text_encoder
+- Encode it with the `text_encoder`
-- Run the diffusion process with the unet
+- Run the UNet loop over multiple timesteps
-- Decode the final latent with the vae_decoder
+- Decode the final latent using `vae_decoder`
 - Output the generated image

-Once you have verified this works correctly on the client side, you're ready to port the logic to Triton using BLS.
+Once this works, you're ready to port the logic into a server-side pipeline using BLS.

-# Triton BLS (Backend Lifecycle Scripting) with Python Backend
+### Triton BLS (Business Logic Scripting) with Python Backend

-Once your pipeline works on the client side, you can move the logic server-side by using Triton’s Python backend.
-This allows you to define a full end-to-end pipeline (text encoder → unet loop → vae decoder) as a single Triton model called something like pipeline_text_to_image.
+Once your client-side pipeline works, you can move the logic server-side using Triton’s Python backend.
+This allows you to define the full Stable Diffusion pipeline (text → latent → image) as a single model.

-## 1. config.pbtxt for the BLS Model
+#### 1. `config.pbtxt` for the BLS Model

-To enable Python logic, you just need a minimal config.pbtxt:
+To enable a Python backend, you only need a minimal config:

 ```protobuf
 name: "pipeline_text_to_image"